UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Head of Procurement

 The Meridian contract doesn’t mention sub-suppliers.
-It never needed to.
-We buy finished assemblies — what they do upstream is their manufacturing process.
+We buy finished assemblies — what they do upstream is their problem.

 Amira Osman